pjoneja/Portfolio/README.md

 ### Data Tables
 A borrowed/adapted implementation of an HTML data table that leverages the power and ease-of-use of Google Spreadsheets.
 My implementation uses JSON, JavaScript, HTML Tables and Google Spreadsheets.
 View online [here](http://iasas.jisedu.or.id/basketball/standings.html)

+## Exhibit Technology Intern at the Smithsonian National Air and Space Museum in Washington, D.C.
+---

+A collection of projects I worked on while interning at the Air and Space museum.
+Project files are saved in the "Air and Space" folder; project descriptions are listed below.

 ### Moon-to-Earth at light speed exhibit
 An interactive exhibit showing how long it takes light to travel from the moon to the earth (~1.3 seconds).
 Built using 28 solid state relays, two 16-output decoders, a bank of LEDs and an Arduino.
 Written in C/C++.
-View in person at the Smithsonian National Air and Space Museum in D.C. or watch video here.
+View in person at the Air and Space Museum in D.C.

 ### Capacitive Touch Keyboard Piano exhibit
 An interactive exhibit intended to show that the visibile portion of the electromagnetic spectrum is analogous to one octave on a piano.
 Built using an MPR121 Capacitive Touch Sensor and a VS1053 Music Player Shield w/uSD Card, both from Adafruit, as well as an Arduino.
-View in person at the Smithsonian National Air and Space Museum in D.C. or watch video here.
+View in person at the Air and Space Museum in D.C.